-Reference Chapter 50 of the National Interagency Mobilization Guide or the Agency Aviation Management Plan.
+Reference Chapter 50 of the National Interagency Standards for Resource Mobilization or the Agency Aviation Management Plan.

 In addition to FAA flight plans, which are required for all IFR flights, all agency contracted aircraft will file an agency flight plan with the originating unit ECC for all missions, with the exception of initial attack responses.